The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Introduction

-Despite the progress in FDM cosmology, few studies have captured the smaller-scale effects of the FDM dynamics on the collapsing gas and subsequent star formation, which we consider in this paper.
+To date, there have been many studies that investigate the large scale properties of FDM cosmologies, both with and without gas \citep[e.\,g.][]{Woo2009, Schive2014, Veltmaat2018, Mocz2017, Mocz2019, Mocz2020, May2021, May2023, Dome2023b, Dome2023, Dome2024, Dome2025}.
+However, few studies have captured the smaller-scale effects of the FDM dynamics on the collapsing gas and subsequent star formation, which we consider in this paper.
 While earlier works such as \citet{Hirano2018} looked at the global shift in the timing and sites of first star formation in FDM cosmologies, and \citet{Kulkarni2022} or \citet{Yang2024} considered how modified potential profiles and interference patterns might inhibit gas condensation and stellar density profiles, our innovation lies in capturing the full interplay between the wave-interference dynamics, the primordial chemistry of the gas, and the gas physics of collapse.
-The wave-like nature of FDM, including phenomena like soliton formation and interference patterns, leads to density and velocity fluctuations on small scales \citep{Hu2000}.
+The wave-like nature of FDM, including phenomena like soliton formation and interference patterns, leads to granular density fluctuations in the dark matter on small scales \citep{Hu2000}.
 We might expect that these persistent dynamics would result in induced turbulence within the collapsing gas, which has been shown in the context of CDM simulations \citep[e.\,g.][]{Klessen2010, Stacy2011, Krumholz2018, Soam2024} to be a key factor in star formation processes.

 The gravitational effects of these fluctuations on stellar dynamics have been studied through simulations of local structures \citep{Amorisco2018, Church2019, Marsh2019, Dalal2022, May2025}.
 These studies demonstrate that collapsed FDM structures can induce observable effects on embedded baryons.
 However, to date, there has been little work on how these dynamics affect the collapse phase in the earliest haloes.